Test ID: CTBBL Mycobacterial Culture, Blood

 Negative

-If positive, mycobacteria is identified.
+If positive, mycobacteria are identified.

 A final negative report will be issued after 42 days of incubation.